-The establishment of many shipping companies in Hong Kong has its historical reasons.
-Hong Kong has been attractive to local and international shipping companies to establish their bases over the past 170 years.
+The establishment of many shipping companies in Hong Kong has its historical reasons and Hong Kong has always been attractive to local and international shipping companies to establish their bases in Hong Kong.
 Today, Hong Kong remains the gateway to the Mainland of China.

 The Hong Kong Shipping Register (HKSR) prospers under this strong maritime background.
-As at end-December 2021, 2 527 ships have registered under the HKSR, with a total gross tonnage of about 131 million.
-In order to enhance its services, regional desks of the HKSR have been set up in London, Singapore, Shanghai, Sydney, San Francisco, Toronto and Tokyo to provide more direct and immediate technical support to shipowners and operators.
+As at end-December 2023, 2 329 ships have registered under the HKSR, with a total gross tonnage of about 128 million.
+To ensure Hong Kong-registered ships are in compliance with international standards, the Department conducts a quality control assessment before allowing ships to join the register and implements a Flag State Quality Control System.
+The Port State Control detention rate of Hong Kong-registered ships is well below the world average, putting the Hong Kong flag among the top performance flags in the white list under both the Tokyo Memorandum of Understanding (MoU) and Paris MoU of Port State Control.
+Hong Kong also holds the United States Coast Guard's Qualship 21 status.
+In order to enhance its services, regional desks of the HKSR have been set up in Shanghai, London, Singapore, Sydney, San Francisco, Tokyo and Toronto to provide more direct and immediate technical support to shipowners and operators.